Samanage

-Samanage, an enterprise service-desk and IT asset-management provider, has its headquarters in Cary, North Carolina.
+Samanage, now part of SolarWinds, an enterprise service-desk and IT asset-management provider, had its headquarters in Cary, North Carolina.
 The company's flagship product, Samanage, operates as a multi-tenant, Software-as-a-Service (SaaS) system for IT and enterprise service management.
 As of November 2018, Samanage had more than 1,800 customers in 50+ countries.

 History

 Founded in 2007 by Doron Gordon, Samanage first delivered IT asset management software in 2010 after a three-year development and testing period.
 This was followed by service desk functionality in 2011.

 Product

 The ITIL-ready service desk includes a self-service portal, service catalog, knowledge base, and SLA management tool.
 The Samanage REST API allows for integration with hundreds of applications.

 Growth

 In May 2015, Samanage raised $16 million in new funding.
 The series B funding was led by Marker LLC and Vintage Investment Partners, with participation from existing shareholders Carmel Ventures, Gemini Israel Ventures, and Silicon Valley Bank.

 Samanage announced in February 2017 that it had received $20 million in new funding.
 The series C included investments from Carmel Ventures, Gemini Israel Ventures, Marker LLC, Salesforce Ventures, and Vintage Investment Partners.